Gerble3/Capstone_Test/README.md

 ## Notes
 - The vault stores a random **vault_key** encrypted ("wrapped") by a master key derived with Argon2id.
 - Each sensitive field is encrypted with **fresh nonces** using AES-GCM.
-- **No plaintext** is written to disk by this code beyond what you pass on the command line (avoid using `--pw` in real use; supply via prompt).
-- Add the Qt UI in Week 5–6 and call these functions from your slots.
 - REMINDER login.py and main_window.py are 1 level up in the file tree from the other files, those 2 files sit in the CAPTONE folder and not the cloud_vault